Carlvinchi/todo/README.md

 # todo

-This is for ds project for distributed systems project
+This is for distributed systems project

 To run this project you need xammp and mysql installed or a loalhost server for php and mysql